louislam/uptime-kuma/CONTRIBUTING.md

 ## Project Styles

-I personally do not like something need to learn so much and need to config so much before you can finally start the app.
+I personally do not like it when something requires so much learning and configuration before you can finally start the app.

-- Easy to install for non-Docker users, no native build dependency is needed (at least for x86_64), no extra config, no extra effort to get it run
+- Easy to install for non-Docker users, no native build dependency is needed (at least for x86_64), no extra config, no extra effort required to get it running
 - Single container for Docker users, no very complex docker-compose file.
 Just map the volume and expose the port, then good to go
 - Settings should be configurable in the frontend.
 Environment variable is not encouraged, unless it is related to startup such as `DATA_DIR`.
 - Easy to use